Frazer Nash: Bristol BMW

 AFN, as owners of the UK rights to the 328 engine, licensed Bristol to make it against an agreement for its supply to them.
 Models include the Le Mans Replica, the Mille Miglia, the Targa Florio, the Le Mans Coupé and the Sebring.
 Competition successes included a third place at Le Mans (1949) and wins in the Targa Florio in 1951 and the 12 Hours of Sebring in 1952.
 The post-war cars are very highly prized by collectors.

 Formula 2 cars produced by the company contested various races including four Grand Prix events counting towards the 1952 World Championship of Drivers.
 The cars were driven by Tony Crook and Ken Wharton.

 Porsche

 In 1954 AFN Limited added Porsche cars becoming the official importer for Great Britain in 1956.
 This lasted until 1965 when Porsche Cars Great Britain was set up.
 Aldington family members remained on the board of this company until John Aldington sold out to Porsche in 1987.

-Post War Weapons and Multi Market Engineering until now

-Within the 1950s weapons technology grew into a major factor of the company's operations.
-With the well tuned joining of several company parts in the year 1971 the still today existing unit of "Frazer-Nash Consultancy" was born.
-This moved through multiple hands over time and under the hood of various owners Besitzer: 1990 had a management buyout, 2004 it was moved to Devonport Management Limited which soon got acquired by Babcock International Group plc., 2021 it was taken over by KBR.
-Starting in 2010 the company opened multiple development and office locations in Australia.
-For summer 2022 a total staff of about 1000 employees is reported by the web pages of the company.
-Furthermore a revenue of 101 Million British Pounds (once equal to 186 Million Australian Dollars) for the fiscal year of 2020/2021 got reported.